dotnetAbhi/Online-Quiz/README.md

 🚀 NEXT STEP (VERY IMPORTANT ADVICE)

-👉 FIRST make this JSON-based quiz run perfectly.
+👉 FIRST make this JSON-based quiz run perfectly
 👉 Then we will:

 1️⃣ Add EF Core cleanly